dzungphieuluuky/mountain_car/README.md

-a mountain car tutorial basic q learning using numpy and gym
+Train a car to cross a mountain using Gymnasium, Numpy and Reinforcement Learning This project use basic Q learning algorithm to train the car with discrete spaces, actions space